fontanf/knapsacksolver/README.md

 - `s X`: surrogate relaxation and instance will be solved at Xth node / if state number goes over X

 Algorithms:
 - Balanced Dynamic programming.
 The list implementation requires a map.
 Therefore, its asymptotical complexity is slightly greater than the one with an array.
 However, the possiblity of combining the dynamic programming with bouding makes it more performant.
 Still, two versions are implemented.
-Options `u` can be set to `b` (partial sorting, Dembo Upper bound with break item) or `t` (complete sorting, better Upper Bound) `-a "balknap u t k 64 g 0 gn -1 s -1"`
+Options `u` can be set to `b` (partial sorting, Dembo Upper bound with break item) or `t` (complete sorting, better Upper Bound) `-a "balknap u t k 64 g 0 gn -1 s -1"` :heavy_check_mark:
-- Primal-dual Dynamic programming (only with list) `-a minknap k 64 g 0 gn -1 p -1 s -1 c 0`, `-a combo` :heavy_check_mark:
+- Primal-dual Dynamic programming (only with list) `-a "minknap k 64 g 0 gn -1 p -1 s -1 c 0"`, `-a combo` :heavy_check_mark:
 - Primal-dual Branch-and-bound `-a "expknap g 0 gn -1 s -1 c 0"`, `-a expknap_combo` :heavy_check_mark:

 ## Results